enthdegree/f100/readme.md

 <figure>
 <img src="./images/f100_corroded_power_fpc.jpg" alt=“f100_corroded_power_fpc.jpg" width="50%">
 <figcaption>
 <i>Figure 4:  Power FPC with corrosion.
-The white arrow points to the MS-12 indicator spring-loaded contact.
+The white arrow points to the battery spring-loaded contact.
 The red arrow points to an FPC area.
 Besides the obvious green corrosion around their edges both seemed otherwise clean.
 They weren't.
 Symptoms did not resolve until thorough cleaning.
 Both sides of the spring-loaded contact and the surrounding FPC extend fairly deep into the camera’s interior.
 Those areas had to be reached carefully with a toothpick saturated with distilled water, then isopropyl alcohol the same way.
 It was sufficient to reach them this way rather than through more disassembly.</i>
 </figcaption>
 </figure>